-The refusal is very much at odds with the Gateway assessment of the Department in 2022 that resolved that there was strategic and site-specific merit for the provision of housing on these sites consistent with the Council's 2020 housing strategy that the Department endorsed in writing.
+The refusal is very much at odds with the gateway assessment of the Department in 2022 that resolved that there was strategic and site-specific merit for the provision of housing on these sites consistent with the Council's 2020 housing strategy that the Department endorsed in writing.

 Reason No.2: The planning proposal poses an unacceptable risk to future residents/occupants, as well as to emergency services workers, due to the risk associated with isolation of the site due to flooding of Braidwood Road for approximately 23 hours during the 1% AEP flood event and rarer.
-This isolation period is excessive and far exceeds the shelter in place period maximum in the draft State flood policy.
+This isolation period is excessive and far exceeds the isolation period maximum in State flood policy.